What Should You Pack for an Alaska Cruise?

 ORDER YOUR CRUISE SHIP SHIRTS

+In Texas, I usually just wear shorts, so I needed hiking pants.
+I searched for a great pair for this trip and found these women’s quick-dry hiking pants.
 In fact, after I received my first pair, I immediately ordered a second pair in a new color.

-These pants come in many colors and sizes.
 They are waterproof and easy to layer over a pair of long underwear if it’s cold.

-You may not think you need shorts for an Alaskan cruise but think again.
+You may not think you need shorts for an Alaskan cruise, but think again.
 I brought one pair to wear while hanging out in the cabin, and I was glad I had them.

-The waterproof jacket is the essential item on the printable packing list for an Alaska cruise.
+A waterproof jacket is the essential item on the printable packing list for an Alaska cruise.

 I have this Columbia fleece-lined waterproof jacket in black and navy.
 It is longer, has a warm lining, and repels water—all the things you need in Alaska.